ahadsyed2/CSC190-191-RUNTIME-TERRORS-MASTER/README.md

 Additionally, install the MongoDB extension on your IDE.
 For Visual Studio Code proceed with the following:
 1. Open VSC
 2. Click extensions on the left menu bar
-3. search for MongoDB in the search bar and click install
+3. Search for MongoDB in the search bar and click install

+If you do not have Node.js or the Node Package Manager installed, you can download them [here](https://nodejs.org/en).
+NPM comes with Node.js so there is no need to worry about a second download.

 <!-- INSTALLATION -->
 ### Installation